jamzth/Expired/README.md

 ======================
 ~Current Version:1.1~

 This was heavily based on Pippin's Simple Post Expiration.
-This is where I customize it even further and take over development.
+This is where I customize it even further and develop some other cool things with this.

 A simple plugin that allows you to set an expiration date on posts.